-The Student Conduct Process (SCP): The Student Conduct Process is the formal conduct process that utilizes a preponderance-of-the-evidence standard to adjudicate most allegations related to "Rights and Responsibilities" that describe on-campus behavior.
-Issues of discrimination, harassment and sexual misconduct as discussed in Section 3 will be addressed by the OEO Resolution Process which can be found on the website for the Office of Equal Opportunity in the Policy Against Discrimination, Harassment and Sexual Misconduct (that process is incorporated herein by reference).
-The DOS Office, pursuant to section 21 typically adjudicates off-campus behavior.
+The Student Conduct Process (SCP): The Student Conduct Process is the formal conduct process that utilizes a preponderance-of-the-evidence standard to adjudicate most allegations related to "Rights and Responsibilities" that describe student behavioral expectations.
+Issues of discrimination, harassment and sexual violenceas discussed in Section 3 will be addressed by the OEO Resolution Process which can be found on the website for the Office of Equal Opportunity in the Policy Against Discrimination, Harassment and Sexual Violence (that process is incorporated herein by reference).
+The DOS Office, pursuant to Section 21 typically adjudicates off-campus behavior.